onionpancakes/chassis/README.md

 ;; "<div <>=\"This is bad!\"></div>"
 ```

-## Non-element Vectors
+## Non-Element Vectors

 Only vectors beginning with keywords are interpreted as elements.
-A vector can set its metadata `::c/content` key to true to avoid being interpreted as an element, even if it begins with a keyword.
+Vectors can set their metadata `{::c/content true}` to avoid being interpreted as elements, even if they begin with keywords.

 ```clojure
 ;; Not elements